Snowy River Shearers Quarters

 - Ilford Galerie Smooth Cotton Rag 310 gsm

-A low timber and corrugated iron shearers' quarters sits beneath a row of tall Lombardy poplars in the Snowy River region.
-Rusted roofline.
-Stock yards on either side.
-A pale sky beyond the hills.
+A low-set shearers' quarters building of timber and corrugated iron under a rusted roofline.
+A row of tall Lombardy poplars lines the structure.
+Stock yards sit on either side.
+Hills rise under a pale sky beyond.

 Open edition